-I can’t find my ancestor but I know that he was in the British Army between 1850 and 1920.
+I searched for a soldier on British Army Ancestors but I still can’t find my ancestor.
+I know that he was in the British Army between 1850 and 1920.

 You can upload images with a .jpg or .png extension.
 PDFs are NOT supported.

 At various points in time records have been destroyed, either on the orders of bureaucrats in this country or by German airmen in 1940.
-For instance, if your British Army ancestor was killed in a conflict before 1914, it is highly unlikely that you will find a service record for him as this would have been ‘weeded’ and destroyed after his death.
+For instance, if your British Army ancestor died whilst in service before 1914, it is highly unlikely that you will find a service record for him as this would have been ‘weeded’ and destroyed after his death.

 The medal rolls in series WO 100 at The National Archives would certainly fill in some gaps and is an area I am actively exploring.
-If you have a transcribed medal roll from WO 100 and would like to get involved in this project, please drop me a line: email@example.com
+If you have a transcribed medal roll from WO 100 and would like to get involved in this project, please drop me a line.

-Regimental journals are often name-rich, as are newspapers.
-The aim is to add as much data as possible to make British Army Ancestors a one-stop shop for anyone with an interest in the British Army between 1850 and 1920.
+Regimental journals can be name-rich, as can newspapers.
+My aim is to make British Army Ancestors a one-stop shop for anyone searching for named men and women who served in the British Army between 1850 and 1920.

-Clicking on these links will take you off the British Army Ancestors website to the source of this data on one of our third party partners’ websites.
-Typically this will be a medal index card (for First World War results) or a service record.
+Clicking on these links will take you away from the British Army Ancestors website to the source of this data on one of our third party partners’ websites.
 You may need to pay the site owners to view these records.

 Tommy Atkins is the soldier in red.
 His avatar appears on all search results where the officer or man served between 1850 and 1913.
 The principle collections from which this data has been drawn are WO 76, WO 96, WO 97, and WO 128.
 Household cavalrymen in WO 400 are also identified with this icon although some of these men also served during the First World War.